 8. Objection Handling and Sales Scripts

 Buyer objections and resistance are bound to happen and addressing these confidently is crucial for closing deals.
-Use sales meetings as an opportunity to focus on objection handling techniques, refining sales scripts, and role-playing different scenarios to enhance the team's communication skills.
+Creating an interactive and engaging sales meeting brings an opportunity to focus on objection handling techniques, refining sales scripts, and role-playing different scenarios to enhance the team's communication skills.

 Practical example: Role-play common objections raised by customers, provide feedback on responses, and develop a library of persuasive sales scripts for various situations.